build-on-aws/bedrock-agents-streamlit/README.md

 ![Access granted](Streamlit_App/images/access_granted.png)

-- Now, we will create a knowledge base by selecting “Knowledge base” on the left, then selecting the orange button “Create Knowledge base”.
+- Now, we will create a knowledge base by selecting **Knowledge base** on the left, then selecting the orange button **Create Knowledge base**.

 ![create_kb_btn](Streamlit_App/images/create_kb_btn.png)

 - You can use the default name, or enter in your own.
-Then, select "Next" at the bottom right of the screen.
+Then, select **Next** at the bottom right of the screen.

 ![KB details](Streamlit_App/images/kb_details.png)

 ![KB details 2](Streamlit_App/images/kb_details_next.png)

-- Sync S3 bucket "knowledgebase-bedrock-agent-alias" to this knowledge base.
+- Sync S3 bucket `knowledgebase-bedrock-agent-alias` to this knowledge base.

 ![KB setup](Streamlit_App/images/KB_setup.png)